Google Authentication Module

 - Copy the client secret from Google and paste it into the Client Secret input field in Hub.

 - Configure the optional settings for the authentication module.
-For more information, see Settings.
+For more information, see the Optional Settings section.

 - Click the Enable module button.